What Is an Encumbrance? A Guide for CRE Investors

 A basic title search shows recorded liens, easements, and restrictions.
 But hidden encumbrances, like unrecorded encroachments or historical overlays, require deeper investigation.

 Review county records, tax maps, and zoning plans.
 Ask direct questions about encumbrances in writing, and cross-check with a commercial appraisal or updated land survey if anything seems unclear.
+If you're financing the purchase, your lender will conduct their own title review during underwriting and any encumbrances they flag can affect your loan terms, reduce your borrowing capacity, or stall approval entirely.

 And always secure title insurance.
 It's your last line of defense against claims that don't surface until after closing.